zlasd/mydnn/README.md

 ## Networks

-As a new project, it currently has not implementation yet.
+As a new project, it currently has no implementation yet.

 ## CIFAR-10